 In San Diego County, I embarked on an "Encinitas Trilogy."
 These documentaries are portraits of people who make a real difference in the life of their community.
 Edmund's Island is a portrait of a homeless news hawker'- an angel to his customers.
 Families and Flowers is the story of growers whose nurseries (and way-of-life) are shadowed by their neighbors' million dollar homes.
 In Lines in the Sand tidal artist Kirk Van Allyn etches a sacred space with only ephemeral sand drawings.

 Talking Peace is a portrait of Jews and Palestinians who are personally engaged in dialogue and peacemaking efforts in San Diego.
 Poetry Live(s) is a portrait of contemporary spoken word performance.
 Trolley Dances is about site-specific dance performances an annual event produced by Jean Isaacs San Diego Dance Theater.
-My most recent work, Queens Dream is a dance video shot at Niki de St. Phalle's Queen Califia's Magical Circle in Escondido, CA.
+Queens Dream is a dance video shot at Niki de St. Phalle's Queen Califia's Magical Circle in Escondido, CA. My most recent work includes dance films and documentaries shot in Indonesia, South Africa, and Ghana.

-Productions and other professional opportunities have brought me to China, Bali, Denmark, Mexico, Guatemala, Argentina, Ecuador, Costa Rica, Cuba and Israel.
-In January 2013 a Fulbright Fellowship brings me to Indonesia.
+Productions and other professional opportunities have brought me to Ghana, Indonesia, South Africa, Singapore, Portugal, France, Austria, China, Denmark, Mexico, Guatemala, Argentina, Ecuador, Costa Rica, Cuba and Israel.
 Working independently in the U.S. and overseas has shaped my vision.
 I bring an international perspective to my work and to my teaching.

 Mark Freeman, a documentary film and videomaker with over 30 years of experience, is a Professor of Television, Film and New Media in the School of Theatre, Television and Film at San Diego State University.
 He has produced and directed, written and edited programs for broadcast on public television.